dschinkel/babysitter-kata/Readme.md

 # babysitter_kata

 ## Background
 This kata simulates a babysitter working and getting paid for one night.
-The rules are pretty straight forward.

 ## Feature
 *As a babysitter<br>